asadhameed/react-native-course/README.md

 7. Handle Promise
 8. Get Location from device and Get LocationPermission from user
 9. MapView have different component like Circle and Marker
+10. Use Context system in application make easy to access data components and screen

 #### Main Concept